liquity/dev/packages/contracts/test-report.md

     ✓ getLUSDDebt(): gets the recorded LUSD balance
-    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount ✓ sendETH(): decreases the recorded ETH balance by the correct amount
+    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount ✓ sendCollateral(): decreases the recorded ETH balance by the correct amount

   Contract: DefaultPool
     ✓ getETH(): gets the recorded LUSD balance
     ✓ getLUSDDebt(): gets the recorded LUSD balance
-    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)
+    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount (57ms) ✓ sendCollateralToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)

   Contract: PriceFeed
     ✓ C1 Chainlink working: fetchPrice should return the correct price, taking into account the number of decimal digits on the aggregator (286ms)